 Explore the wild, vast landscape of Wadi Rum where you will sleep under the stars at a Bedouin Camp in the heart of Lawrence of Arabia’s desert and enjoy a traditional Bedouin meal.
 Marvel at the rocks changing color as the sun sets and rises over the rugged sandstone and sit outside under the brilliance of the stars.
 Take in the stillness and solitude of one of the most surreal places on earth.
 Pinch yourself often that you are truly there.
 Riding a camel (as uncomfortable as it may be) goes without saying.

 A great place to stop and spend a day or two after visiting Wadi Rum is Aqaba.
-Home to the Red Sea, Aqaba is a relaxed seaside resort town that is known for some of the best snorkeling in diving in the Middle East.
+Home to the Red Sea, Aqaba is a relaxed seaside resort town that is known for some of the best snorkeling and diving in the Middle East.
 There is a surprising amount of beautiful coral and fish as well as a few sunken treasures such as an army tank and even a jet plane.
 It is a nice break between the hot, sultry desert of Wadi Rum and the crowds of Petra.
 Best of all, the fish is caught daily and it is one of the only places in Jordan outside of Amman that you can somewhat easily get a cold mug of beer or a glass of wine with your meal.

 The highlight of the entire trip was the two full days spent in Petra.
 I honestly did not know much about it before going and perhaps that made the entire experience all the better.
 I simply fell in love with the beauty, mystique and sheer size of Petra.
 It is absolutely extraordinary and like no place on earth.
 Built over 2,000 years ago by the Nabateans, the “Rose City” was once one of the grandest ancient trading centers in the Middle East.
 Its massive size and number of hand-carved buildings, tombs and temples literally blow you away.
 Be prepared to walk.
 On my second day, I spent over seven hours walking, climbing and hiking to explore as much as I could of Petra.
 Best day ever.